Tuttotorna/lon-mirror/README.md

 Definition:
 docs/OMNIA_TAU.md

 ---

 8. Structural Compatibility — SCI

-OMNIA includes a meta-layer that measures the compatibility between structural measurements.
+OMNIA includes a meta-layer that measures compatibility between structural measurements.

 SCI does not operate on data.
 It operates on outputs of OMNIA lenses.